 Trustees, Local Governors and school managers will develop procedures for assessing need, and obtaining goods and services which provide "best value" in terms of suitability, efficiency, time, and cost.
-Measures already in place include:
+Measures already in place as per the procurement & tendering policy include:

-- competitive tendering procedures (e.g. for goods and services above £5,000) - procedures for accepting "best value" quotes, which are not necessarily the cheapest (e.g. suitability for purpose and quality of workmanship) - procedures which minimise office time by the purchase of goods or services under £1000 direct from known, reliable suppliers (e.g. stationery, small equipment).
+- competitive tendering procedures (e.g. for goods and services above £15,000) - procedures for accepting "best value" quotes, which are not necessarily the cheapest (e.g. suitability for purpose and quality of workmanship) - procedures which minimise office time by the purchase of goods or services under £2,500 direct from known, reliable suppliers (e.g. stationery, small equipment).